 Desserts are not usually eaten after meals in Albanian homes.
 On special occasions xupa might be served, a kind of blancmange sprinkled with walnuts.
 Sweetmeats are more often eaten with coffee during the xhiro, the early evening promenade.
 Kadaif and halva will be familiar to anyone who has visited Turkey or Greece, or indeed ever been in a Turkish café.
-Tullumba are cylinders of dough, deep-fried and tossed in syrup.
-Sheqerpare is made from little balls of sweet dough, baked in butter.
 Shëndetlli is a kind of fruit cake, steeped in honey.

 The draught wine in provincial restaurants is normally rather young, but can be very drinkable.
 Albanian wine in bottles is often excellent.
 The main wine-producing areas are around Korça and Berati and between Lezha and Shkodra.
 Most Albanian vineyards use well-known grapes such as Sauvignon and Cabernet.

-Beer is brewed commercially in Tirana (Birra Tirana and Kaon), Korça (Birra Korça) and Vlora (Norga); the Tirana and Korça breweries produce dark beer as well as the more widely available lager.
+Beer is brewed commercially in Tirana, Korça (the oldest brewery in Albania) and Vlora; the Tirana and Korça breweries produce dark beer as well as the more widely available lager.
 Locally produced beer is available in a few other towns, such as Puka.

 Coffee is an even more integral part of Albanian life than raki.
 Having a coffee with an Albanian takes an absolute minimum of half an hour.
 Traditionally it was made in the usual Balkan way, with very finely ground coffee, water and sugar all boiled together in an individual pot – in Albanian it is called kafe turke.
 This is usually what you will be offered in Albanians’ houses.
 In cafés and restaurants in all but the very smallest towns, Italian espresso machines are the norm, when there is electricity to operate them.